 How To Paint a Concrete Tile Roof?

-Painting a concrete tile roof is not as simple as picking up a brush, dip it in a paint canister, and start applying the paint.
+Painting a concrete tile roof is not as simple as picking up a brush, dipping it in a paint canister, and starting applying the paint.
 You have to have the necessary materials and to ensure the job is well done all around.

 - Wash and brush the roof to remove any unwanted specks and items